aiman-al-masoud/cinciarellang1/README.md

 ### Eg:

-Take mathematical expressions as an example, the Expression is the highest
+Take mathematical expressions as an example, the Expression is the highest level, and it is defined as the sum of one or more Terms; a Term is defined as the product of one or more Factors; and a Factor, well that's a number, a variable, or a bracketed Expression.

 ```